vachan-maker/vachan-maker.github.io/content/posts/track-your-music/index.md

 You can also use plugins with VLC/MPV or a music player that has ListenBrainz integration.

-If you are a nerd and you love looking at beautifully presented data and fancy graphs or you just want to gain insight into your music listening habits then ListenBrainz is a great service.
+If you are a nerd and you love looking at beautifully presented data and fancy graphs or you just want to gain insight into your music listening habits then ListenBrainz is a great option.

 This is day 3 of [#100DaystoOffload](https://100daystooffload.com/)